PhungLai728/OnML/README.md

 To reproduce the results:
 + Clone or download the folder from this repository.
-+ Some large-size data or pretrained models are provided in [Google Drive folder](https://drive.google.com/drive/folders/17w6RLR5pTG8BfXN-039YWBMnJWrYGKmK?usp=sharing).
++ Some large-size data or pretrained models of any file needed to run, if you cannot find in Github, please find it at [Google Drive folder](https://drive.google.com/drive/folders/17w6RLR5pTG8BfXN-039YWBMnJWrYGKmK?usp=sharing).
 + Run `python3 main_cc.py`
 + Note: Due to the privacy requirements of Drug data, this repository only provides data and code for consumer complaints.